schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

   support and encouragement she didn't know she needed.
-It was a scary thing to do for a million reasons and neither Savannah nor Marijne had any crystal ball telling them that their relationship would flourish out of the closet - but freedom tends to make things a lot better and their love grew stronger.
+It was a scary thing to do for a million reasons and neither Savannah nor Marijne had any crystal ball telling them that their relationship would flourish out of the closet - but freedom to be yourself tends to make intimate relationships a lot better and their love grew stronger.
 </p>
 <p>
   Late 2020, Marijne started feeling less happy with her PhD.